mikiec84/ChatEngineWithAWSComprehend/README.md

 Create a new module within the functions tab by using the following parameters as mentioned in the form.

-Enter a module name : Amaon Comprehend<br/>
+Enter a module name : Amazon Comprehend<br/>
 Enter a module description : Use natural language classification to find locations in text<br/>
 Which keyset should this module go under? : ChatEngine keyset